-The aperture ranges from f/1.4 (a super-fast lens) to f/22, with increments in between (f/2, f2.8, f/4, f/5.6, f/8, f/11 and f/16).
-Each f/number up or down represents one “stop” of light, such that when you move from f/4 to f/5.6 you’re letting ½ as much light, and if you move from f/16 to f/11 you letting in twice as much light.
-This number ratio is the same across all lenses, regardless of focal length… making it really easy to understand the concept across lenses.
-By understanding how the aperture works, you can utilize the hyperfocal distance for each lens for maximum effect.
-The hyperfocal distance is basically a point in which you focus and everything from that point to infinity will be sharp.
-When you want your landscapes to blow everyone’s mind, you have to master hyperfocal distance.
-How else do you think guys like Ansel Adams expanded the complexity and beauty of their work?
+The aperture ranges from f/1.4 (a super fast lens) to f/22, with increments in between: f/2, f2.8, f/4, f/5.6, f/8, f/11 and f/16.
+Each f/number up or down represents one “stop” of light.
+In other words, when you move from f/4 to f/5.6, you’re letting in half as much light.
+When you move from f/16 to f/11, you’re letting in twice as much light.
+This number ratio stays the same across all lenses, regardless of focal length, which makes it easier to understand.

-At a given distance, at a given aperture, the longer the focal length of the lens, the shallower the depth of field is (the reverse is also true).
-The depth of field you get for a specific f-stop varies with distance, such that a small f-stop (like f/11) on a 35-70mm zoom set to 35mm gives a deep depth of field (from six to 20 feet with the lens focused at 9 feet), but you’ll have a relatively shallow depth of field with the lens zoomed out to 70mm (from 8 to 11 feet with the lens focused at 9 feet).
+If the focal length of the lens is long, the depth of field will be shallow, and vice versa.
+The depth of field you get for a specific f-stop varies with distance.
+In other words, a small f-stop (like f/11) on a 35-70mm zoom set to 35mm gives a deep depth of field, from 6 – 20 feet when the lens is focused at 9 feet.
+However, if the lens is zoomed out to 70mm, you’ll have a relatively shallow depth of field, from 8 – 11 feet when the lens focused at 9 feet.

-It is ideal to use the f-stop to control depth of field and shoot at your preferred distance with the focal length you want, because you can always alter the shutter speed (be sure to use a tripod and a cable release) to compensate for large f-stops, if you’re looking to obtain deep depth of field.
+For this reason, it’s often best to use the f-stop to control the depth of field.
+Then, you can shoot at any distance with the focal length you want.
+Just remember to alter the shutter speed (and use a tripod and cable release) to compensate for large f-stops.